 Local Hazard Mitigation Plans for East Bay Cities, the Region and the State of California in order to receive federal grants to take actions before a disaster strikes.

-To reduce fire hazards in its hill campus, the University of California has historically held long-term goals to reduce fuel loads and encourage native species on its 225 acres at the top of Claremont Canyon, below Grizzly Peak Blvd. on either side of Claremont Avenue.
+To reduce fire hazards in its hill campus, the University of California has historically held long-term goals to reduce fuel loads and encourage native species on its Hill Campus, which includes the upper portion of Claremont Canyon, below Grizzly Peak Blvd. on either side of Claremont Avenue.

 In 2003, Oakland voters approved an Oakland Hills Fire Prevention and Suppression Benefit Assessment District.
 The district included all of the hill areas in the city of Oakland.
 Each of the 20,000 single family dwellings in the district was assessed initially at $65 per year and other properties were assessed according to benefits received.
-The revenue funded programs to manage vegetation on City of Oakland properties, provide for roving fire patrols on high fire hazard days, a public education and outreach program to reduce fire risk, a roadside chipping program, and other services.
-The district was to sunset in 2014 but some funding and services for residents continued until June 15, 2017.
+The revenue-funded programs included management of vegetation on City of Oakland properties, support for roving fire patrols on high fire hazard days, a public education and outreach program to reduce fire risk, a roadside chipping program, and other services.
+The district was to sunset in 2014 but some funding and services for residents continued through June 15, 2017.

 Each year, thousands of acres of wild land and hundreds of homes are destroyed by wildfires.
 To help protect our families and property, there are certain precautionary steps we should all follow.